Rapid Robotics: Autonomous Systems with Open Source Software

 systems engineer, compsis

 "I plan to open a robot company in Brazil and the knowledge presented really made me more confident ..."

 engineering manager, us navy

 "The lectures were delivered with a mastery of the subject matter and passion."

 About The Lecturers

-Mr. Michael Boulet is a member of the technical staff in the Control Systems Engineering Group at MIT Lincoln Laboratory.
+Michael Boulet is a member of the technical staff in the Control Systems Engineering Group at MIT Lincoln Laboratory.
 His research interests are centered on autonomous control of unmanned vehicles operating in uncertain and dynamic environments.
-He has over 3 years of experience developing advanced autonomous systems with the ROS robotics software ecosystem.
-In 11 years at Lincoln, he has developed control and embedded software systems for off-road, airborne, and space-based platforms.
+He has over six years of experience developing advanced autonomous systems with the ROS robotics software ecosystem.
+While at Lincoln Laboratory, he has developed control and embedded software systems for off-road, airborne, and space-based platforms.
 Mr. Boulet received a SM degree from the Massachusetts Institute of Technology and a BS degree from Rensselaer Polytechnic Institute, both in Mechanical Engineering.